A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

 Recombinant monoclonal antibodies are generated from highly advanced libraries of antibody genes that have been specifically created by de novo synthesis to represent the structural diversity of the human antibody repertoire, and have been optimized for expression in E. coli.

-In addition to the neutralizing (Figure 2, Type 1) and complex-specific antibodies, specialized selection strategies enable the generation of an antibody that binds to an idiotope outside the antigen binding site of the drug (Figure 2, Type 2).
+In addition to the inhibitory (Figure 2, Type 1) and complex-specific antibodies, specialized selection strategies enable the generation of an antibody that binds to an idiotope outside the antigen binding site of the drug (Figure 2, Type 2).
 This antibody is not inhibitory and can be used to detect both free and bound drug in serum.
 Using a combination of the different types of drug-specific antibodies offers the assay developer enhanced flexibility and better overall information about the availability and the state of the drug antibody.

-Recombinant phage-display technology was used to generate anti-idiotypic antibodies to the monoclonal antibodies to human IL-6 and IL-13 to act as robust and highly selective detection and reference reagents for PK and IR assays (Tornetta et al., 2007).
+Recombinant phage-display technology was used to generate anti-idiotypic antibodies to the monoclonal antibodies to human IL-6 and IL-13 to act as robust and highly selective detection and reference reagents for PK and ADA assays (Tornetta et al., 2007).
 The anti-idiotypic antibodies were selected in the presence of human serum and a framework matched antibody to ensure CDR binding exclusivity.
 The resulting panel of high affinity, fully human antibodies satisfied the developers desired parameters for their preclinical and clinical assays, with the added benefit of a secure, consistent and long-term supply.

 Anti-idiotypic antibodies have specific applications in the field of therapeutic antibody development and drug monitoring.
 Generation of these antibodies using antibody libraries and phage-display technology produces fully human antibodies with superior binding specificity that can be used in assays for both early and late stage development, avoiding continual assay validation.
-The in vitro production method confers consistency of reproduction and a guaranteed long-term supply, allowing faster optimization of PK and IR assays, and effective management of the resources and costs associated with the complex assay development process.
+The in vitro production method confers consistency of reproduction and a guaranteed long-term supply, allowing faster optimization of PK and ADA assays, and effective management of the resources and costs associated with the complex assay development process.